campbel/tilt-linkerd-demo/blog/part_2.md

                                 └─────────┘
 ```

-_Note: when running locally there is also a `synthetic` service that is constantly driving high traffic through the `foo` service to simulate application load._
+_Note: When running locally, our setup includes a `synthetic` service that generates continuous traffic to the `foo` service, simulating real-world application load._

 ## The gRPC Implementation